filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

 ## Splitting the `lotus-miner` monolith into Subsystem

-::: warning
+::: tip
-This feature is available in lotus v1.11.1-rc and up, however, it is still experimental and under testing.
-Please use at your own risk.
+This feature is available in lotus v1.11.1 and up.
 :::

 This document explains how to split an existing monolith `lotus-miner` node into multiple processes to take advantage of this new architecture.

 ### Configuration